TILseg/TILseg/README.md

 - **max_tile_x (default=4000):** the maximum number of pixels in the x direction for a patch.
 The software will attempt to get as close to this number as possible when splitting up the slide image.

 - **max_tile_y (default=3000):** the maximum number of pixels in the y direction for a patch.
 The software will attempt to get as close to this number as possible when splitting up the slide image.

+- **random_state (default=None):** the random state can be specified if the user desires to test the function, use other functions that depend on the preprocessing step, or implement it in other functions that require a superpatch to be made froem the same patches each time it is run in a jupyter notebook.

 The numpy array of the superpatch is ultimately returned which is then fed into the model selection and segmentation process that occurs in the following modules.